electron/electron/docs/api/browser-window.md

     * `disableHtmlFullscreenWindowResize` Boolean (optional) - Whether to prevent the window from resizing when entering HTML Fullscreen.
 Default is `false`.
+    * `accessibleTitle` String (optional) - An alternative title string provided only to accessibility tools such as screen readers.
+This string is not directly visible to users.

 When setting minimum or maximum window size with `minWidth`/`maxWidth`/ `minHeight`/`maxHeight`, it only constrains the users.
 It won't prevent you from